-To assist where we can and enable you to continue supporting your patients either in the hospital or at home, We've made available, a selection of our reliable assessments for use by Psychologists on Q-global, our web-based administration and reporting platform to support you in delivering assessments remotely or via Telepractice.
+To assist where we can and enable you to continue supporting your patients either in person or at home, we've made available, a selection of our reliable assessments for use by Psychologists on Q-global, our web-based administration and reporting platform to support you in delivering assessments remotely or via Telepractice.

 Register to access our free Telepractice Guides for Psychologists

 To support you where we can, we've produced product-specific Telepractice Guides to help ensure you can continue providing effective care remotely.

 We currently have in-depth Telepractice Guides available for:

 - WIAT-III UK

 With the need to continue to socially distance from your students for their and your safety, many of you are turning to digital assessments.
 To help you to continue identifying and assessing your patients’ needs, we have increased the number of products available to use online on our web-based platform, Q-global.
 Enabling you to administer a selection of assessments, intended for use by qualified Psychologists, either via remote administration or Telepractice.